fenix23707/uis-backend/README.md

 # Getting started

-Run app: `` ./gradlew bootRun``
+Run app: `` ./gradlew uis-api::bootRun``

-To test that it works, open a browser at http://localhost:8080 .
+To test that it works, open a browser at http://localhost:8080/swagger-ui.html .